Prithvi9x/CampusEcho/README.md

-# Alumni Association Platform
+# CampusEcho - An Alumni Association Platform

 A modern web application for alumni to connect, share ideas, and give back to their alma mater.

-Alumni Association
+CAMPUSECHO

 ## Features